cameronpenner/obsidian-backlink-breadcrumbs/README.md

 ![](screenshot.png)

+## How to Install
+1. Download this repository into your `.obsidian/plugins` folder.
+2. Enable community plugins in Obsidian
+3. Enable Backlink Breadcrumbs

 ## Features
 - Files all have a trace at the top leading back to the Root file
 - The Root file can be specified in the settings